nih-cfde/c2m2/draft-C2M2_specification_with_Levels/Level_0_popout.assets_and_asset_manifest_deliverable.md

-This document defines the Crosscut Metadata Model (C2M2) Level 0: a basic metadata manifest describing digital file assets managed by a Common Fund data coordinating center (DCC).
+This document defines the Crosscut Metadata Model (C2M2) Level 0, which describes a basic metadata manifest of digital file assets managed by a Common Fund data coordinating center (DCC).
 C2M2 Level 0 is the simplest and easiest to produce of several increasingly complex C2M2 variants.

 ## Background
 ### The Common Fund Data Ecosystem's Crosscut Metadata Model (CFDE C2M2)